digitalocean/pydo/README.md

 - tests that validate the generated client has all the expected classes and methods for the respective API resources and operations.
-- tests that excercise individual operations against mocked responses.
+- tests that exercise individual operations against mocked responses.

 These tests do not act against the real API so no real resources are created.